Suburban Transit Access Route: Project

 The 55 mi Metra route would have been the first suburb-to-suburb train line in the Chicago area since 1943.
 Chicagoland has had at least three suburb to suburb lines in its early history.
-There was the New York Central line between Gary, Indiana and Joliet (Until 1925).
-The Chicago & North Western line between Kenosha, Wisconsin and Harvard (Until 1939).
-The Burlington Route line between Aurora and West Chicago (Until 1943).
+There was the New York Central line between Gary, Indiana and Joliet (Until 1925),the Chicago & North Western line between Kenosha, Wisconsin and Harvard (Until 1939), and the Burlington Route line between Aurora and West Chicago (Until 1943).
 The line would have started at O'Hare International Airport, run west along Interstate 90 towards Hoffman Estates, then south along the Elgin, Joliet and Eastern Railway towards Joliet.
 The line would have connected almost 100 communities in Will, DuPage, and Cook County.
 The route would have used a new fleet of European-style trains running at 79 mph, providing service at 15-minute intervals during peak periods.

 In June 2003, the Regional Transportation Authority board unanimously signaled their support for the proposed STAR Line.
 The project would have cost $1.1 billion and would have taken 10 years to build, depending on funding.

 In January 2012, the Daily Herald reported that Metra was no longer actively studying the project, partly due to a lack of funding from federal and state governments.
 Other transport modes, such as bus rapid transit, offered a cheaper alternative to the STAR Line.